Bear attack: Brown bears

 According to bear biologist Charles Jonkel, one reason for bear attacks is the lack of important foods such as huckleberry, buffalo berry, and white-bark pine nut.
 Winter freezes may be one reason for the food shortages.

 Polar bears

 Polar bears, particularly starving males, will hunt humans for food, though attacks on humans by female bears are rare.
+The earliest recorded account of a polar bear attack was written in 1595.
+It described a predatory attack on two people from Willem Barentsz's crew in the Russian Arctic.

-Between 1870 and 2014, out of 73 recorded polar bear attacks there were 20 human fatalities and 69 injuries.
+Between 1870 and 2014, there have been 73 recorded polar bear attacks, causing 20 fatalities and 63 injured.
 Polar bears are often judged as the predators in these interactions as nearly all recorded attacks happened to groups of at least two people.

-A polar bear killed one and injured four others on 5 August 2011 in the Norwegian archipelago of Svalbard when it attacked a party of university students camped near the Von Post glacier, some 25 miles (40 km) from the settlement of Longyearbyen.
+A polar bear killed one and injured four others on 5 August 2011 in the Norwegian archipelago of Svalbard when it attacked a party of secondary school students with the British Schools Exploring Society who were camped near the Von Post glacier, some 25 miles (40 km) from the settlement of Longyearbyen.

+Rising temperatures cause polar bears to move inland; possibly impacting the rate of attacks.

 Sloth bears

 In some areas of India and Burma, sloth bears are more feared than tigers, due to their unpredictable temperament.
 In Madhya Pradesh, sloth bear attacks accounted for the deaths of 48 people and the injuring of 686 others between the years 1989 and 1994, probably due in part to the density of population and competition for food sources.
 One specimen, known as the sloth bear of Mysore, was single-handedly responsible for the deaths of 12 people and the mutilation of 2 dozen others before being shot by Kenneth Anderson.
 Sloth bears defend themselves when surprised, with the majority of confrontations occurring at night.
 They typically charge on all fours with their head held low, before rearing on their hind legs and striking at their attackers with their claws and teeth.